4d/docs/docs/WebServer/qodly-studio.md

 #### Qodly Preview Site

-You can preview you Qodly pages at any moment from 4D by selecting the **Qodly Preview Site...** command from the **Design** menu.
-It launches the Qodly renderer on the local address in the default browser, i.e. `http://127.0.0.1/$lib/renderer`.
+You can preview your Qodly pages at any moment from 4D by selecting the **Qodly Preview Site...** command from the **Design** menu.
+It launches the Qodly renderer on the local address in your default browser.